webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 **To run a specific Primefaces version:**

+- A recent version of the PrimeFaces Community Edition JAR is already in the `./lib` folder and the project library settings are pre-configured to use it by default.
+It's easily changed to another version.

-- You can directly download [Community Edition JARs for PrimeFaces](https://www.primefaces.org/downloads/)  from the main PrimeFaces site (you may have to scroll down a bit) or latest ELITE and PRO versions if you are a subscribed customer.
+- You can directly download [Community Edition JARs for PrimeFaces](https://www.primefaces.org/downloads/)  from the main PrimeFaces site (you may have to scroll down a bit) or latest ELITE and PRO versions if you are a subscribed customer, or from the [Maven Central PrimeFaces folder](http://repo1.maven.org/maven2/org/primefaces/primefaces/).

 - Place a clearly named and versioned `primefaces-[version].jar` in the `./lib` folder of your project.